mvolkmann/blog/src/smalltalk.md

 is to locate and select a `.pck.st` file that defines a package and click the "install package" button to install it.

+### Installed Packages Window

+To see all the installed packages, open the World menu and select Open...Installed Packages.
+This opens an "Installed Packages" window.

+To browse everything that is defined in a package:

+- Select the package.
+- Click the "Browse" button.
+- This opens a System Browser that is focused on the selected package package.

+To create a new package:

+- Click the "New" button in the center strip of buttons.
+- Enter a package name.
+For example, "Volkmann".
+- Select the newly created package.
+- Enter a comment describing the package.
+- Click the "Save" button.
+- You will be prompted for the file path and name where the package will be saved.
+  It's a good idea to keep the suggested file name, but feel free to change the directory to one outside the distribution directory.

+If package name matches the name of a class category that was created previously, all the classes in that category and their methods will automatically be associated with the new package.

+I created a package whose name is my last name.
+I use this package to save all my experimental code so I can easily load it into new images.
+This is useful in case I accidentally modify an image in an unintended way.
+I can then return to using a base image and load my package into it.

 ### Process Browsers

 Process Browsers display a list of all the Smalltalk-related processes